gutierrezps/huaweicloud-services-overview/README.md

 network latency.
 Public services such as ECS, EVS, OBS, VPC, EIP and IMS are shared within the same region.

-Billing mode: resources on Huawei Cloud can be billed by different modes.
-The most common ones are: yearly/monthly, where you choose the period specified and you are charged in advance (prepaid); pay-per-use, a postpaid mode where you are billed by a rate that can be based by time (e.g. hourly rate) or resource usage (e.g. traffic, data volume, number of calls).
+[Pricing][pricing]: resources on Huawei Cloud can be billed by different modes.
+The most common ones are: yearly/monthly, where you choose the period specified and you are charged in advance (prepaid); and pay-per-use, a postpaid mode where you are billed by a rate that can be based by time (e.g. hourly rate) or resource usage (e.g. traffic, data volume, number of calls).
 There are some free services as well, and also services that have a free tier/quota.